 - Crisis communication

-A bachelor’s degree in HR will qualify applicants for jobs such as these:
+A bachelor’s degree in HR will qualify applicants for jobs as a:

 - HR Consultant